Skip to main content

 “I decided to go.
 As someone who does not give up, I wanted to rise to the challenge.
 I didn’t let my disability hold me back.
 I think in fact it made me even more determined to make my Erasmus experience a success.”

-What grant is available?
+What grant is available

 Additional funding is available for participants with physical, mental or health-related conditions via the Erasmus+ inclusion support.
 Erasmus+ grants may therefore be higher than the regular study, traineeship or staff grants to offset the specific difficulties faced by the participant (such as adapted accommodation, travel assistance, medical attendance, supportive equipment, adaption of learning material, an accompanying person for students and staff with disabilities).
 This additional support grant is a contribution based on real costs.